RedDuck-Software/midas-contracts/docgen/index.md

 and fulfilled by the vault`s admin by calling the `fulfillRedemptionRequest`

-_burns 'amountStUsdIn' amount from user and saves redemption request to the storage_
+_burns 'amountTBillIn' amount from user and saves redemption request to the storage_

 #### Parameters